 The pandemic has left a deep scar in the lives of many Coloradans.
 However, data suggests that those who seized the opportunity and completed a postsecondary education were protected from its social and economic impact.
 These Coloradans make more money over time and enjoy healthier lives.
 The findings in this year’s report show students and families the benefit postsecondary education brings to Coloradans.
 Furthermore, students and families can make critical choices in their path that allows them to maximize the value of their postsecondary credentials and minimize costs.

 To assist lawmakers, taxpayers, students and families in understanding the value of postsecondary education in Colorado, H.B.18-1226, Higher Education Review Degree Program Costs and Outcomes, directed the Colorado Department of Higher Education to publish an annual return on investment (ROI) report.

 This interactive tool depicts annual median earnings for Colorado graduates 1, 5 and 10 years following the completion of a credential.
-You can use this tool to search for median earnings based on field of study, credential level and institution.
+Use this tool to search for median earnings based on a field of study, credential level and institution.

 Email your questions to CDHE@dhe.state.co.us